 Poster abstract:

 The current state of quantum processing units (QPU) is characterized by Noisy Intermediate-Scale Quantum (NISQ) devices.
 Among the methods to utilize NISQ devices, the Variational Quantum Eigensolver (VQE) is prominent for finding ground state energies of quantum systems.
 However, VQE parameter optimization is NP-Hard, posing significant challenges.
 To address this, we introduce the CoolMomentum method, a global optimization approach based on Langevin dynamics with simulated annealing.
 We compare CoolMomentum with ADAM, SPSA, and NFT in VQE using a random weighted Max-Cut problem for up to 20 qubits.
 Our results confirm that CoolMomentum consistently outperforms the other methods.
-ADAM and SPSA tend to get trapped in local minima or exhibit infeasible optimization durations, while NFT, despite its fast convergence, also suffers from local minima.
+ADAM and SPSA tend to get trapped in local minima or exhibit infeasible optimization durations, whereas NFT, despite its fast convergence, also suffers from local minima.
 In contrast, CoolMomentum demonstrates higher accuracy and robustness across various numbers of qubits, highlighting its potential as a superior optimization strategy for VQE.

 Poster relevance:

-This study has significant implications for advancements in the fields of quantum computing and quantum engineering.
+This study has significant implications for advancements in the fields of quantum computing and engineering.
 It employs the CoolMomentum method, based on Langevin dynamics and simulated annealing, as an optimizer for the Variational Quantum Eigensolver (VQE).
-The novelty of this research lies in the use of a physics-inspired optimization technique like CoolMomentum to address the challenges of classical optimization in VQE.
-We numerically analyze the performance of conventional optimization methods and confirm that CoolMomentum consistently outperforms them.
+The novelty of this research lies in the use of a physics-inspired optimization technique, such as CoolMomentum, to address the challenges of classical optimization in VQE.
+We numerically analyzed the performance of the conventional optimization methods and confirmed that CoolMomentum consistently outperforms them.
 CoolMomentum demonstrates substantial potential as an effective optimization strategy for VQE on NISQ devices.

 Enhancing Convergence in Variational Quantum Eigensolver Using CoolMomentum